-Bottom Line: If you want a checkout cart and landing page system that is already finely tuned and optimized, definitely go with ThriveCart here.
+Bottom Line: If you want a checkout cart (shopping cart) and landing page system that is already finely tuned and optimized, definitely go with ThriveCart here.
 It just WORKS out of the box for sales funnels.
 It’s ideal for small storefronts OR for digital product sellers (including membership sites).
 WooCommerce is best if you plan on building a traditional e-commerce store with dozens of SKUs and complex inventory management.

 Once you have decided how you are going to sell your products, the next step is marketing.
 Social media is a great way to get started, so check out our article on how to find the best social media tools.
 This will give you all the tools you need to get started on the right foot with your marketing.

 Here are other related articles you may be interested in:

 - SamCart vs ThriveCart

 - SamCart vs Shopify: What You Need to Know